Adamplenty23/Learning_git/README.md

+# LEARNING OBJECTIVES

+## C PROGRAMMING

-This repo helps us to learn about git
+1. This repo helps us to learn about c programming

+2. Just kidding....